ITT23/assignment-03-activity-recognition-dreck/machine-learning-papers.md

 ## What are the credentials of the authors with regard to machine learning?
 Have they published research on machine learning (or using machine-learning techniques) previously?

 Vassilis Kostakos is a computer engineering professor.
 His research interests are: ubiquitous computing, human-computer interaction, and social computing.
 He has a Ph.D. in computer science from the University of Bath.
 Worked with ML before, but not too much.
 Is not in his field of interest.
-Lots of stuff with mobile devices.
+Nevertheless, he has published several papers with machine learning in the context of mobile devices.

 Mirco Musolesi is a reader in data science at UCL and Faculty Fellow at the Alan Turing Institute.
 His research interests lie at the intersection of ubiquitous computing, mobile sensing, large-scale data mining, and network science.
 He has a Ph.D. in computer science from University College London.
+He has published lots of stuff about deep learning, reinforcement learning and machine learning.

 D Scully is currently the CEO of Kaggle, a platform for data science, was the director of Google Brain and doing research about Machine Learning and Artificial Intelligence.